ntibbals/data-structures-and-algorithms/Challenges/Array_Binary_Search/README.md

 ## BIG O

--The time and space efficiency of this algorithm is O(log n).
+- The time and space efficiency of this algorithm is O(log n).
 The method utilizes a while loop and balances binary search principles to reduce the search in half after each loop.

 ## White board layout